Best Practices for Physical Samples and Data Preservation

 Goals of this project

-The NGGDPP Best Practices in Physical Samples and Data Preservation project is designed to be a community resource for Federal agencies, State Geological Surveys, academic, and research institutions to share experiences and methods used to preserve physical samples, digital data and analog materials.
+The goal of this project is to be a community resource for Federal agencies, State Geological Surveys, academic, and research institutions to share experiences and methods used to preserve physical samples, digital data and analog materials.
 This project endeavors to define common practices and standards in geoscience data and samples preservation, as well as highlight techniques and practices identified by the data preservation community as the best in their fields.

 How is this resource organized?